How to Maintain Your Financial Aid

 Stay focused on your degree plan

-Students should also make sure they have a plan for which courses they need to take in order to earn a degree, certificate, or transfer eligibility to a four-year college or university.
+Students should also make sure they plan for which courses they need to take to earn a degree, certificate, or transfer eligibility to a four-year college or university.
 If students take too many "just for fun" courses while receiving financial aid without making progress towards a degree or certificate, they may find that their aid is cut off before they can achieve their educational goals.

 Know that you can file an appeal if your financial aid is denied